linemos/kubernetes-intro/tasks/2-main-tasks.md

 #Main tasks

 ## Fork this repository
+If you did not create your own Google Cloud project, but instead authenticated with an Service Account, jump to the assignments under [Deploy to your Kubernetes Cluster](##Deploy-to-your-Kubernetes-Cluster)
 In GitHub, fork this project.
 You need a fork to use build triggers in the next step.
 You have an account and be logged in to do so.

 ## Docker containers
 To create a deployment on Kubernetes, you need to specify at least one container for your application.
 Kubernetes will on a deploy pull the image specified and create pods with this container.
 Docker is the most commonly used container in Kubernetes.

 In this repository you will find code for both applications in the backend and frontend directories.
 Each of these folders also have their own Dockerfile.
 Take a look at the files
 [frontend/Dockerfile](./frondend/Dockerfile) and [backend/Dockerfile](./backend/Dockerfile) too see how they are built up.
 Notice the `.dockerignore` files as well.
 This file tells the Docker daemon which files and directories to ignore, for example the `node_modules` directory.

 We could create the Docker images locally from our computer by building it with the docker deamon, but we are going to explore build triggers in Google Cloud Platform instead.

 ### Build triggers
-1. To create a build trigger, go to cloud console and find Container Registry in the left side menu and click *Build triggers*, then *Create trigger*
+1. To create a build trigger, go to cloud console and find Container Registry in the left side menu and click *Build triggers*.
+If you are asked to enable the API, do so
+2. Click *Create trigger*
-2. Choose Github as build source.
+3. Choose Github as build source.
 Click *Continue*
-3. Select your fork as repository and click *Continue*
+4. Select your fork as the repository and click *Continue*
-4. Now you must specify your build trigger:
+5. Now its time to specify the build trigger:
-    - *Trigger Name*: Backend trigger
+- *Name*: Backend trigger
-- *Trigger Type*: You can set a trigger to start a build on commits to a particular branch, or on commits that contain a particular tag.
-Enter `:backend:` // dobbeltsjekk
+- *Trigger type*: `Tag`
+- *Branch*: Set tag to `:backend:`
+- *Build Configuration*: Dockerfile
-- *Build Configuration*: Point to the backend Dockerfile in `./backend/Dockerfile`
+- *Dockerfile directory*: Point to the backend Dockerfile in `backend/`
+- *Dockerfile name*: `Dockerfile`
-- *Image name* ...
+- *Image name*: `gcr.io/$PROJECT_ID/backend:latest`
-- Tag....
-- Set branch to `master`
-5. Click *Create*
+6. Click *Create*

 Now, do the same thing for the frontend application.
-Use the tag `:frontend:` and set the Docker image to be `gcr.io/[YOUR_PROJECT_ID]/frontend`.
+Name it `Frontend trigger`, and set the directory to be `/frontend/` and set the Docker image to be `gcr.io/$YOUR_PROJECT_ID/frontend:latest`.

 This sets up a build trigger that listens to new commits on the master branch of your repository.
 If the commit is tagged with `:frontend:`, it will use the Dockerfile in the backend directory to create a new Docker image.
 Click on the small menu on the trigger and select *Run trigger* to test it.
 Once it is finished building, you can find the image under the Images menu point.

 ### Test the build trigger
 1. You tried to run the build trigger manually in the previous step.
 Now you will test how it works on new commits on your GitHub repository.
 Open the file [./backend/server.js](./backend/server.js) and edit the JSON responses to your name, workplace and education.
 2. Commit with a message that includes `:backend:`.
 3. Go back to the Build triggers in Cloud Console and click on *Builds* to see whether the backend starts building.
 Notice that you can follow the build log if you want to see whats going on.
 4. When it is done, go to the Images in the menu and make sure that you can find your backend image there.

 ## Deploy to your Kubernetes Cluster